Qihoo360/evpp/docs/benchmark_lockfree_vs_mutex.md

 }
 ```

-We have done tow benchmarks:
+We have done two benchmarks:

 1. The total count of tasks is 1000000, and the count of producer threads is set to 2/4/6/8/12/16/20
 2. The total count of tasks is 1000000, and the count of producer threads is set to 1, and runs 10 times.